ned14/pcpp/README.rst

   probably also compatible with Pyston (untested).
 Typical speedup is about 2.2x-2.3x, though it can also be slower occasionally for some inputs.
 PyPy compatibility is now being tested by CI to ensure it remains working going forth.
+- Fix internal preprocessor error and failure to insert newlines before ``#include`` caused by certain sequence of line continuations in a macro.
+Thanks to dslijepcevic for reporting this.

 v1.22 (19th October 2020):
 --------------------------